Wandering the Widdringtonia wallichii

 in ENDANGERED CAPE MOUNTAIN SHADE

-Loop through a young cedar forest by taking the alternative lesser-walked Cedar Plantation Trail between Algeria and Middelbergvlakte on Daggavliekop's southern slope.
+Loop through a young cedar forest by taking the alternative lesser-walked Cedar Plantation Trail between Algeria and Middelbergvlakte on Daggavleikop's southern slope.
+It's a slightly longer way down, on a rougher path, so good shoes, enough water etc - But worth it.

 CEDAR PLANTATION TRAIL